 Make a Plan

 Every good staycation starts with a basic itinerary.
 It doesn’t need to be a spreadsheet jam packed with activity after activity, but having a general idea of what you want to do can make budgeting and planning easy.
-To get you started, download a free travel itinerary from my freebies page.

 Planning every moment of the day isn’t necessary.
 But having a good idea of activities and costs can make sure you stick with your budget.

 Just like when saving money on a traditional vacation, a staycation can get pricey if you’re not careful.
 You’ll do well to focus on no- or low-cost activities.